clejeu03/clejeu03.github.io/_posts/2016-03-22-feedback-VR-demo.md

 syntaxHighlighter: no
 ---

-As an organization which often presents virtual reality demos, we have regularly the opportunity to witness the very first immersion of several different people, and this puts us in the first line to gather opinions and first reactions.
+As an organization which presents virtual reality demos, we have regularly the opportunity to witness the very first immersion of several different people, and this puts us in the first line to gather opinions and first reactions.
 There are some basics to know for taking some stranger into his first tour in virtual reality, and to help this person to make the best out of the experience.
 The following are what we learnt and try to apply, there are many others guidelines that we don't know, as we are ourselves developers and used to virtual reality.
 The point of these guidelines is to keep beside a virtual reality demonstration a moment of humanity with the user.

 ## Guidelines to adapt to your public